Summer Cleaning Tips

 Quick Kitchen Cleanups

 - De-clutter.
 Put everything in its place, from the dishes languishing in the sink to the kids' drawings on the kitchen table.
 Remove everything from the counters.
-Put oven mitts and dish towels into the wash.
-Toss anything in the fridge that's past its prime or that the troops are unlikely to eat.
+Wash oven mitts and dish towels.
+Toss anything in the fridge past its prime, or the troops are unlikely to eat.

 - Oven duty.
 Remove the oven racks.
 Scrape off any burned-on stains with a dull knife held at a 30-degree angle.
 Use an oven cleaner for manually cleaned ovens.
 If you have a self-cleaning oven, turn it on and let the appliance clean itself.
-Don't use an oven cleaner in a self-cleaning or a continuous-cleaning oven, however.
+However, don't use an oven cleaner in a self-cleaning or a continuous-cleaning oven.
 It may damage the surface.
 To eliminate the need for frequent deep cleanings for the rest of the summer, sponge away oven spills before they dry or are burned to a crisp.

 - Clean the sink and faucet with a sponge and dishwashing liquid or all-purpose cleaner.
 To make the faucet sparkle, spritz it with a glass cleaner and polish dry.
 Wipe the countertops and refrigerator door handle clean of disinfectant.